peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 insuffiecient in describing the line shape in far-wings of lines, which contribute very significantly to absorption in spectral windows, where there is no other absorption, and a far-wings of many distant lines add up.
-Overall, it has been established that the Lorentz line shape _underestimates_ absorption in far-wings, and _overestimates_ absorption near line centers.

 ### Voigt Line Shape